Skip to main content

 Ensure fairness

 Assessment using discussion boards is intrinsically fairer for many students, particularly shy students or students in remote locations.
-But it can disadvantage others, for example, students with a visual impairment.
+But it can disadvantage others; for example, students with a visual impairment or dyslexia.
 Ensure that you set up discussion conditions so that all students have an equal chance of success.
 For example:

 • Advise students of any flexibility that is available in the assessment plan to accommodate special needs.